ALERT! More people are preparing food at home right now as they follow social distancing recommendations.

 This short video from Fight BAC! corrects misinformation being promoted about the use of detergents, soap and bleach in cleaning fresh fruits and vegetables.

-Read these recent E-cards with information relevant to safe living during the coronavirus pandemic.
+These e-cards contain information relevant to safe living during the coronavirus pandemic.

 Coronavirus is a respiratory virus – it is not considered to be a foodborne illness by the Centers for Disease Control and Prevention (CDC) – but similar actions to prevent foodborne illness can be taken to mitigate coronavirus.